 Nothing but plain-text characters and, alas, not enough of them: Windows 3.0 INI files were limited to below 64 KB or 65,535 characters.

 This size restriction was not the INI file’s only problem, of course.
 So, with 1992 and Windows 3.1 came the first seedlings of a universal, portable and structured configuration database, the Windows registry.
 You can as easily edit that registry today as you could then:

 How to Edit the Registry on Windows with Regedit

 - Start typing

-- Select regedit from the search results.
+- Select Registry Editor (or regedit) from the search results.

 - Click Yes under Do you want to allow this app to make changes to your device?.

 To start Registry Editor on practically any Windows version from Windows 95 to Windows 7: